Zest-Project/zest-app/README.md

 # to build and deploy

-  download heroku cli on your device
+  download heroku cli on your device (https://devcenter.heroku.com/articles/heroku-cli), then run:

   cd Zest

+  heroku login (enter zest gmail email and heroku password from env file when prompted to on the website)

   git add .